huertin03/alvaro-blog/content/posts/post5/index.md

 ---

 In the last post, I laid out the "why" behind choosing four powerful Lenovo M900 Tiny PCs for my Kubernetes cluster.
 But a stack of mini-PCs on a desk isn't a proper lab; it's just a pile of hardware.
-The next critical phase of Project BELEN was to get this equipment mounted, powered, and organized in a professional 19" rack.
+The next critical phase of Project B.E.L.E.N.
+(Balanced Efficient Local Ephemeral Nodes) was to get this equipment mounted, powered, and organized in a professional 19" rack.

 This part of the journey turned out to be a fantastic lesson in ambition versus reality, and the art of the strategic pivot.